cathyzoller/ticket_to_fly/PITCHME.md

 #### Floki.attr(tree, element, selector, mutation function)

 Note: For the actual transformation we can use Floki.attr method.
 Floki works by creating a list of the xml or html elements.
 The attr function changes the attribute values of the elements matched by `selector` with the function `mutation` and returns the whole element tree.
 Using elixir speeds the process up to 100 to 200 ms, and about 55 ms without latency.
-So even complex image manipulation is straightforward to implement and 10 times more performant.
-Next up, ecto multi.
+The takeaway here is that uploading server-side in elixir is fast enough that you don't need to do client-side uploads, unless you enjoy that pain.
+Ok, so we're ready to make the sweater.
+What's next?
+(NEXT)

 ---

-## Ecto.Multi transactions
+## Ecto.Multi

-#### transactions with pipes

----

-### Ruby or Javascript

-#### Conditionals
+#### database transaction

+Note: GETTING PAID.
+How many of you have heard of or used Ecto Multi?
+Ecto.Multi groups operations to be performed as a single database transaction.
+In the beginning I had a hard time understanding the syntax.
+I was used to writing code like this(next slide)

 ---